 Myself, in the past, I had the biggest problem with broccoli.
 I would have so much abdominal pain that I would double over.
 And even in when I only had traces of broccoli in certain foods, like broccoli soup, it would still do that.

-What I eventually did so that I could enjoy the nutrient properties of these vegetables without experiencing any negative reactions such as gas and bloating is to juice them.
+What I eventually did so that I could enjoy the nutrient properties of these vegetables without experiencing any negative reactions such as gas and bloating was to juice them.
 When I began juicing broccoli, for example, and I was able to drink this juice with no negative reactions, I knew that the problem was the fiber.

 So for those of you that experience problems like this after eating your favorite green vegetables, try juicing them or blending them.

-Well it really depends.
+Well, it really depends.

 If you can or cannot digest some of these fibrous vegetables, and if you react to things like Brussel’s sprouts, cabbage, and broccoli, then just try juicing them.
 Then, see if the reaction goes away.
 If it does, bam, you’ve got a new way to get nutrients and vitamins that works for you without adding too much fiber to your diet.

-What I don’t recommend to juice carrots or fruits and blend these with green vegetables.
+What I don’t recommend is to juice carrots or fruits and blend these with green vegetables.
 Today, most fruits are far too high in sugar and far too low in vitamins that are truly absorbed by the body to make it worth it.